HCL-TECH-SOFTWARE/domino-keep-docs/docs/installconfig/configuration/parameters.md

 ### Environment

-- PORT : 8880 - HTTP(S) port for the KEEP service.
+- MANAGEMENTPORT : 8880 - HTTP(S) port for the KEEP service.
 - ADMINPORT : 8889 - HTTP port for the Admin listener.
 Should not be reachable from outside.
 - METRICSPORT: 8890 - Endpoint for [Prometheus](https://prometheus.io/) metrics.
+- Firehoseport:42424 - Port for Deliver data to custom HTTP endpoints
 - JwtDuration: Lifetime in minutes for the internal JWT provider - default 60min.
 - JwtMaxDuration: Maximum lifetime in minutes JWT tokens get accepted.
 - DEBUG: true/false Debug mode.
 Creates more console output.